-In 2020, the PAC issued 10 binding opinions.
+In 2021, the PAC issued 12 binding opinions, eight addressing FOIA issues and four addressing OMA issues.
 The authority to issue binding administrative decisions has allowed the PAC to produce opinions that clarify the law and increase transparency.
-These binding opinions have enforced public bodies' primary duty to respond to FOIA requests, emphasized the types of information that must be disclosed, clarified a public body's burden when claiming a request is unduly burdensome, and reinforced that the exceptions in the Open Meetings Act must be construed narrowly.
+More specifically, the binding opinions issued in 2021 emphasized a public body's duty to confer with a requester when claiming a request is unduly burdensome, clarified the required procedures for public bodies holding meetings remotely during a public health emergency, and interpreted the exemptions for disclosures under FOIA and closed meetings under OMA.

-The PAC has also successfully resolved hundreds of disputes over the release of records and open meetings issues through negotiations with requesters and public bodies, as well as the issuance of non-binding determinations.
+The PAC has also successfully resolved hundreds of disputes over the release of records and issues related to open meetings through negotiations with requesters and public bodies, as well as the issuance of non-binding determinations.

-Here are some examples of how matters were resolved through binding opinions, non-binding determinations and informal resolutions in 2020.
+Here are some examples of how matters were resolved through binding opinions, non-binding determinations and informal resolutions in 2021.
 These examples highlight the PAC's work to increase the public's access to government.